fideloper/ResourceCache/readme.md

 ### Using Resource Response/Request with a Resource

-The above implementations can be used in your controllers.
-This ties it all together.
+To tie this all together, we can use the above implementations in our controllers.

-Not pictures is that class `Article` actually extends `Fideloper\ResourceCache\Resource\Eloquent\Resource`, and so isn't explicitly created here with the "new" keyword.
+> Note: Not pasted here is the class `Article`, which  actually extends `Fideloper\ResourceCache\Resource\Eloquent\Resource`, and so isn't explicitly created in this controller with the "new" keyword.

 ```php
 <?php